Group Study Rooms

-The University Libraries has reservable study rooms and first-come, first served rooms available in both the Mary Idema Pew Library and Steelcase Library for socially-distanced groups of 1-3 people.
+The University Libraries has reservable study rooms and first-come, first served rooms available in both the Mary Idema Pew Library and Steelcase Library.

-At least three people from your group need to arrive within 15 minutes of your reservation, or the room will be available to other groups.
+You must arrive within 15 minutes of your reservation, or the room will be available to others.

 Looking for quiet place to study?

-These rooms include a large table, 6 chairs, a whiteboard, and are equipped with a 46" flat-panel display and a digital camera with microphone.
+These rooms include a large table, a whiteboard, and are equipped with a 46" flat-panel display and a digital camera with microphone.

-Located in the Knowledge Market, this rooms houses the Data inquiry Lab but is reservable outside of regular hours, 10am - 4pm.
+Located in the Knowledge Market, this room is reservable outside regular Knowledge Market hours.

 Mary I: First floor, Room 135

-These rooms offer 4 soft seats and a whiteboard, and are equipped with a 46" flat-panel display and a digital camera with microphone.
+These rooms offer a whiteboard and are equipped with a 46" flat-panel display and a digital camera with microphone.

 Located in the Knowledge Market, these rooms offer technology for practicing and recording live presentations in a classroom setting, including a projector & screen, DVD player, computer, laptop hookup, digital document camera, speakers, microphone, and HD video and audio capture.